 Road Traffic Victims

-Road traffic crimes can happen suddenly and without warning.
-You didn’t know it was coming, and you had no time to prepare.
+A road traffic crime can happen suddenly and without warning.
+You had no time to prepare, and life can feel completely changed in an instant.

-• The suddenness and shock of the event
+• The shock and suddenness of what happened

-• The overwhelm of managing insurance, legal issues, medical care, and victim supports all at once
+• The stress of managing insurance, legal issues, medical care, and support — all at once

-It’s normal to experience a range of emotions after such a traumatic event.
+It’s normal to experience many emotions after a traumatic event.
 You may feel:

 • Afraid it could happen again